1. What's the purpose?

 Thank you to:

-Patricia Ross, Bo Boswell, Grant Harris, Johnye Harriman, Jacky Roddy, Lisa Woodman, Robyne Quaintance, Amanda Banker, Teresa Iles, Maxwell Girard, Deborah from Winnipeg, Karen Weissert, Jacky Roddy, Phoebe1207, Ketan Dedhiya, Nikki Willis, Chloetia Oswald, Sherry McDaniel and Oliver Harris.
+Patricia Ross, Bo Boswell, Grant Harris, Johnye Harriman, Jacky Roddy, Lisa Woodman, Robyne Quaintance, Dan B., Amanda Banker, Teresa Iles, Maxwell Girard, Deborah from Winnipeg, Karen Weissert, Jacky Roddy, Phoebe1207, Ketan Dedhiya, Nikki Willis, Emily Stephens, Chloetia Oswald, Sherry McDaniel and Oliver Harris.

 23. I’ve noticed some Chapters of 3 Books end with the guest giving a “wordcloud” before the Word of the Chapter is revealed where 5-10 words are mentioned.
 Which chapters do this and why?